Get an Application

 If You are Not Eligible

 If you are not eligible for food assistance benefits, you will receive a notice that explains why.
-If you think you are eligible, call or visit your Food Assistance office.
+If you think you are eligible, call or visit the DHS office.
 If you feel you have been denied incorrectly, you may request a Fair Hearing.
 It does not cost any money to request a fair hearing.